Skip to main content

 Specific prerequisites

-Knowledge in algebra and geometry, 7.5 higher education credits, equivalent to completed course SF1624.
+Knowledge in algebra and geometry, 7,5 credits, equivalent to completed course SF1624.

-Knowledge in one variable calculus, 7.5 higher education credits, equivalent to completed course SF1625.
+Knowledge in one variable calculus, 7,5 credits, equivalent to completed course SF1625.

-Knowledge in multivariable analysis, 7.5 higher education credits, equivalent to completed course SF1626.
+Knowledge in multivariable analysis, 7,5 credits, equivalent to completed course SF1626.

-Knowledge in electrical circuit analysis, 9 higher education credits, equivalent completed course EI1110 or knowledge in basic electromagnetism, 7.5 higher education credits, equivalent completed course SK1115.
+Knowledge in electrical circuit analysis, 5 credits, equivalent to completed course EI1110, or knowledge in electrical circuit analysis, equivalent to TEN2 in EI1110, or knowledge in basic electromagnetism, 7,5 credits, equivalent to completed course SK1115.

 Knowledge in vector calculus equivalent to active participation in ED1110/SI1146.